-Whenever I have a misunderstanding with my wife of forty-five years, it doesn't occur to me to consult with her mother or father, or the next-door neighbor, or the village innkeeper.
+Whenever I have a misunderstanding with my wife of fifty-four years, it doesn't occur to me to consult with her dad, or the next-door neighbor, or the village innkeeper.
 I don't ask the opinion of her best friend or the local postmaster.
-No, when she has somehow failed to live up to my expectations, I go directly to her.
+No, when she has somehow failed to live up to my expectations-or, more often, I have failed to live up to hers-I go directly to her.
 I ask, then listen to her answer, directly from the source.

 And whenever I have a misunderstanding with Jesus, it doesn't occur to me to turn on the radio to seek out a voice, or turn on the television to find a preacher to watch.
 I don't consult the annals of the various conventions to determine a denomination's official stance on the subject.
-No, when I think Jesus has failed to live up to my expectations of His behavior,

-I go directly to Him.
+No, when I think Jesus has failed to live up to my expectations of His behavior-or, more often, I have failed to live up to His-I go directly to Him.
 I ask, then listen to His answer, directly from the source.